codevbus/blog/content/post/the-verdict-is-in.md

+---
-Title: the verdict is in: remote work ftw
+title: "the verdict is in: remote work ftw"
-Date: 2018-5-11
-Category: Telecommuting
-Tags: devops, process, career, organization, culture, telecommuting
-Slug: remote-work-ftw
+date: 2018-05-11
-Author: Mike Vanbuskirk
+author: Mike Vanbuskirk
-Summary: Remote work is dead.
-Remote work is not dead.
-Wait, no it's dead again.
-No wait we're just kidding, it's totally awesome.
-It seems the techo-literistas have swung back and forth between pronouncing the death of remote work, and singing its praises.
-Well the verdict is in.
+draft: false
+---

 Remote work is dead.
 Remote work is not dead.
 Wait, no it's dead again.
 No wait we're just kidding, it's totally awesome.
 It seems the techo-literistas have swung back and forth between pronouncing